Asian stocks rise following uptick on Wall Street

 “US-listed Chinese companies are getting battered as some investors don’t have the stomach for this regulatory shakedown,” he added.

-In energy markets, benchmark U.S. crude lost 19 cents to $70.37 per barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the price basis for international oils, shed 5 cents to $72.36 per barrel in London.
+In energy markets, benchmark U.S. crude lost 12 cents to $70.44 per barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the price basis for international oils, stayed flat at $72.41 per barrel in London.